3 small constellations near the famous Summer Triangle

 Sagitta the Arrow

 Sagitta is the third-smallest constellation in our sky, following Crux aka the Southern Cross and Equuleus.
-Sagitta is near Vulpecula on the sky’s dome.
+And Sagitta is near Vulpecula on the sky’s dome.
 Its name means “the arrow” in Latin.
 If you look for Sagitta, you’ll see why.
 This little star pattern does have a shape reminiscent of an arrow.
 Sagitta is also one of the earliest constellations, named by Ptolemy in the second century.
 Sagitta is sometimes said to be an arrow shot from the bow of Hercules, the great mythological hero and god.

 Vulpecula the Fox

 Vulpecula means “the little fox” in Latin.
 It’s the hardest to find of these three small constellations because it lacks a distinctive shape.
 Vulpecula is a relatively new constellation, introduced by the Polish astronomer Johannes Hevelius in the late 17th century.
 Hevelius depicted Vulpecula as not just a fox, but as a fox carrying a goose in its mouth.
 He also named the goose Anser.
-Nowadays you can still see the fox and goose on old star charts, like the one below.
+Nowadays you can still see the fox and goose on old star charts.
 And Fox and Goose is a traditional British pub name, according to Ian Ridpath.
 If you have a dark sky, and you’re up for a binocular challenge, also try finding the Coathanger asterism in Vulpecula.

 More about the Summer Triangle stars